 Take a short course

-If you do decide to take a short course when you finish university, just make sure you obtain the right visa to study.
+If you do decide to take a short course, it needs to be with a CRICOS registered provider to comply with your visa conditions.
+You can check if the provider has a CRICOS number here.
+Also, when you finish university, make sure you obtain the right visa to study a short course.
 Usually, the visa you’re currently on aligns with the course you’re about to complete or have recently completed, which could change when you graduate.
 Allianz Global Assistance has put together a handy guide to the various types of visas available – you can read more on their website.

 How do I find a job in Australia?